friederikewild/eyewellbeing.com/_treats/magic_eyes.md

 The basis of magic eye images is that our two eyes each see a slightly different image of the world due to their natural distance.
 When you look at something near your face and alternately close each eye, it will seem as if the item in front of you is slightly jumping.

 The ability to perceive hidden 3D objects is an indicator that your eyes are working correctly together as a team.
 The brain receives the two slightly different images and when putting them together the magic happens.
-The capability also proofs a good depth perception.
+The capability also proofs a good depth perception and a relaxed open mind.

 If one of your eyes is significantly weaker than the other but can still see something there is hope even if at first you have trouble seeing the magic.
 You can train with eye-wellbeing techniques to use both eyes together.
 This will allow you to be able to perceive depth information in your surroundings and as a bonus the magically hidden 3D objects.